K4KarolE/31_I_aM_Db_Bee/README.md

 ### Target Excel Sheet
 - Recommended: `docs\ Movies_New_Record.xlsx`

+### OS
+- Windows (tested on 10)
+- Linux (tested on Mint 21):
+    - Window icon will not be displayed
+    - Excel sheets will not open automatically
+    - The checkbox text placement can be off, solution:
+        - Change the font style to `Arial` in `settings_db.json \ skins \ [every skin] \ font_style`
+        - and/or decrease the font size in `main.py \ around line 54 \ checkbox creation for loop \  font = (font_style, 12)`
+    - `Pyperclip` module: "On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
+Otherwise run “sudo apt-get install xclip” or “sudo apt-get install xsel” (Note: xsel does not always seem to work.)
+Otherwise on Linux, you will need the gtk or PyQt4 modules installed. "

 # Guide
 ## IMDb link in clipboard - Mandatory
 - You are requested to copy the link of the movie (or series, TV shows, ..)